Madrid’s top 5 museums!

 Museo Nacional Centro de Arte Reina Sofía

-If El museo de la Reina Sofía hosts one of the most famous paintings in the world: Guernica by Pablo Picasso, (click to unravel its secrets) it would be a shame to limit yourself to that iconic painting.
+While the Museo Nacional Centro de Arte Reina Sofia hosts one of the most famous paintings in the world, Guernica by Pablo Picasso, it would be a shame to limit your visit to this only room.
 Take a rest in the lush patio among Miro’s scultpures, walk its excellent temporary exhibits and admire other 20th century masterpieces such as The Persistence of Memory, by Salvador Dalí and The bottle of Anis by Juan Gris.

 Thyssen Bornemisza